GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/publishing-to-facebook-instant-games/index.md

 ## Monetize your game with ads

 You can [monetize your Instant Game](/gdevelop5/publishing/publishing-to-facebook-instant-games/monetize) by showing ads to the player.
 [Click here to see how to do](/gdevelop5/publishing/publishing-to-facebook-instant-games/monetize).

+## Reference

+All actions, conditions and expressions are listed in [Facebook Instant Games reference page](/gdevelop5/all-features/facebook-instant-games/reference/).